Table of Contents

 Masters of the Craft

-While less common, some musicians specialize in the classical 7 string guitar.
-These artists, often deeply involved in the worlds of composition as well as performance, showcase the added musical possibilities and complexities afforded by that seventh string.
+While less common, some musicians specialize in classical 7-string guitar.
+These artists, often deeply involved in composition and performance, showcase the added musical possibilities and complexities afforded by that seventh string.

 Classical and Beyond

-Although rooted in classical music, the classical 7 string guitar has also found its way into other genres, such as jazz, where artists are looking for that extra tonal range to broaden their musical storytelling.
+Although rooted in classical music, the classical 7 string guitar has also found its way into other genres, such as jazz, where artists seek that extra tonal range to broaden their musical storytelling.

 A Global Instrument

-As previously mentioned, the 7-string guitar is not limited to Western classical music.
-It holds a significant place in Russian musical traditions, often tuned to an open G for a distinctive tonal flavor.
-For more about this, check out the Russian 7-string Guitar in G Tuning.
+As mentioned, the 7-string guitar is not limited to Western classical music.
+It is significant in Russian musical traditions, often tuned to an open G for a distinctive tonal flavor.
+For more, check out the Russian 7-string Guitar in G Tuning.

 Classical 7 String Guitar FAQs